rust-lang/rfcs/text/3729-sized-hierarchy.md

       being an implicit bound and being able to be a relaxed bound (i.e. no `?DynSized`).
-    - The proposed `DynSized` trait in [rfcs#2310][rfc_dynsized_without_dynsized] is really quite similar to the `ValueSized` trait proposed by this RFC except:
+    - The proposed `DynSized` trait in [rfcs#2310][rfc_dynsized_without_dynsized] is really quite similar to the `MetaSized` trait proposed by this RFC except:
-        - It includes an `#[assume_dyn_sized]` attribute to be added to `T: ?Sized` bounds instead of replacing them with `T: const ValueSized`, which would warn instead of error when a non-`const ValueSized` type is substituted into `T`.
+        - It includes an `#[assume_dyn_sized]` attribute to be added to `T: ?Sized` bounds instead of replacing them with `T: const MetaSized`, which would warn instead of error when a non-`const MetaSized` type is substituted into `T`.
             - This is to avoid a backwards compatibility break for uses of `size_of_val` and `align_of_val` with extern types, but it is unclear why this is necessary given that extern types are unstable.
         - It does not include `Pointee` or any of the const traits.
-        - Adding an explicit bound for `ValueSized` would not remove the implicit bound for `Sized`.
+        - Adding an explicit bound for `MetaSized` would not remove the implicit bound for `Sized`.
 - [rust#49708: `extern type` cannot support `size_of_val` and `align_of_val`][issue_extern_types_align_size], [joshtriplett][author_joshtriplett], Apr 2018
     - Primary issue for the `size_of_val`/`align_of_val` extern types